top of page

 This hypothesis states that all mammals must be homeothermic around the time of the phylotypic period.
 This requirement may have played a role in the origin of the evolutionary constraint which results in almost all mammalian species having exactly 7 cervical vertebrae.

-Another Cost of Fore: Robustness, Evolvability, and Complexity
+Another Cost of Fire: Robustness, Evolvability, and Complexity

 Every species faces two often conflicting imperatives.
 Individuals must be robust enough to survive and reproduce in a variety of environments likely to be experienced, but also the population as a whole must be able to evolve new characteristics and behavior to survive in new environments.